|

 Ski-Savers have

-been trapping snow next to the keel for over a decade 1/2" bar shown to scale.
+been trapping snow next to the keel since 1992.
+1/2" bar shown to scale.
 Add the Ski-Saver and the amount of snow grabbed is greatly

 enhanced while still adding the other benefits of Ski-Savers. |